Agnostic Learning of Halfspaces with Gradient Descent via Soft Margins: Introduction

 We analyze the performance of gradient descent on a convex surrogate for the zero-one loss in the context of the agnostic learning of halfspaces.
 By a \emph{halfspace} we mean a function $x\mapsto \sgn(w^\top x)\in \{\pm 1\}$ for some $w\in \R^d$.
 Let $\calD$ be a joint distribution over $(x,y)$, where the inputs $x\in \R^d$ and the labels $y\in \{\pm 1\}$, and denote by $\calD_x$ the marginal of $\calD$ over $x$.
 We are interested in the performance of halfspaces found by gradient descent in comparison to the best-performing halfspace over $\calD$, so let us define, for $w\in \R^d$,

-As the zero-one loss is non-convex, it is computationally infeasible to directly minimize this loss.
-The standard approach is to consider a convex surrogate loss $\ell : \R \to \R$ for which $\ind(z< 0) \leq \ell(z)$ and to instead minimize the surrogate risk
+Due to the non-convexity and discontinuity of the zero-one loss, the standard approach for minimizing the classification error is to consider a convex surrogate loss $\ell : \R \to \R$ for which $\ind(z< 0) \leq O(\ell(z))$ and to instead minimize the surrogate risk

 Without access to the population risk itself, one can take samples $\{(x_i, y_i)\}_{i=1}^n \iid \calD$ and optimize~\eqref{eq:objective.fcn} by gradient descent on the empirical risk $\hat \obj(w)$, defined by taking the expectation in \eqref{eq:objective.fcn} over the empirical distribution of the samples.
 By using standard tools from convex optimization and Rademacher complexity, such an approach is guaranteed to efficiently minimize the population surrogate risk up to optimization and statistical error.
 The question is then, given that we have found a halfspace $x\mapsto w^\top x$ that minimizes the \emph{surrogate} risk, how does this halfspace compare to the \emph{best} halfspace as measured by the zero-one loss?
 And how does the choice of the surrogate loss affect this behavior?
+To the best of our knowledge, no previous work has been able to demonstrate that gradient descent on convex surrogates can yield approximate minimizers for the classification error over halfspaces, even for the case of the standard logistic (binary cross-entropy) loss $\ell(z) = \log(1+\exp(-z))$ or the hinge loss $\ell(z) = \max(1-z, 0)$.

 We show below that the answer to these questions depend upon what we refer to as the \emph{soft margin function} of the distribution at a given minimizer for the zero-one loss.
 (We note that in general, there may be multiple minimizers for the zero-one loss, and so we can only refer to \emph{a} given minimizer.)
 For $\bar v\in \R^d$ satisfying $\norm {\bar v}=1$, we say that the halfspace $\bar v$ satisfies the $\phi_{\bar v}$-soft-margin property if for some function $\phi_{\bar v}: [0,1]\to \R$, for all $\gamma \in [0,1]$,